ifurusato/kros-core/README.rst

 to start the message bus event loop.
 The robot sensors are simulated via key presses.
 You can type '?' to see a display mapping which key fires which event.
-Type 'i' for system information, 'q' to quit.
+Type 'i' for system information, Ctrl-C or 'q' to quit.
 For example, typing 'd' simulates the center infrared sensor being triggered.

 Status